 8. Refresh Your Morning & Evening Routines

 Spring is the perfect time to adjust your daily routine to match the fresh energy of the season.
 Sync your bedtime and wake-up times with the sun’s rising and setting.
 Longer daylight hours allow you to wake up a little earlier and enjoy slow, mindful mornings.
-Open your curtains first thing in the morning to let natural light flood in and signal to your body that it’s a new day.
-Start your day with a gratitude practice or journaling session.

 After an active day of enjoying the outdoors and taking in the beauty of spring, wind down in the evenings with calming rituals like a bath infused with floral scents.
 Swap out heavy winter drinks for lighter herbal teas with ingredients like mint or chamomile.
+These gentle evening rituals can encourage a better sleep routine that can allow your body to gently reset overnight.

 Spring Forward